Scalable, ab initio protocol for quantum simulating SU($N$)$\times$U(1) Lattice Gauge Theories: Abstract

 \section{Abstract}

-We propose a protocol for the scalable quantum simulation of SU($N$)$\times$U(1) lattice gauge theories with alkaline-earth like atoms in optical lattices in both one- and two-dimensional systems.
+We propose a protocol for the scalable quantum simulation of SU($N$)$\times$U(1) lattice gauge theories with alkaline-earth like atoms in optical lattices.
 The protocol exploits the combination of naturally occurring SU($N$) pseudo-spin symmetry and strong inter-orbital interactions that is unique to such atomic species.
 A detailed \textit{ab initio} study of the microscopic dynamics shows how gauge invariance emerges in an accessible parameter regime, and allows us to identify the main challenges in the simulation of such theories.
-We provide quantitative results about the requirements in terms of experimental stability in relation to observing gauge invariant dynamics, a key element for a deeper analysis on the functioning of such class of theories in both quantum simulators and computers.
+We provide rigorous estimates about the requirements in terms of experimental stability in relation to observing gauge invariant dynamics in both one- and two-dimensional systems, a key element for a deeper analysis on the functioning of such class of theories in both quantum simulators and computers.